 Send a cover letter and resume to email@example.com.
 Please write “NY Organizer” in the subject line.
 The cover letter will be used as a writing sample.
 Resumes without a cover letter will not be considered.
 In the cover letter, please indicate where you heard about the position.
 No phone calls, please.

+Applications will be accepted until February 28.
 We apologize that because of the volume of applications, we are only able to respond to those applicants granted an interview.
+First round interviews will be conducted March 1-14.
+Our ideal start date for this position is between June 1 and July 1.